William C. Shiel Jr., MD, FACP, FACR

 - The goal of therapy for constipation is one bowel movement every two to three days without straining.

-- Treatment of constipation may include dietary fiber, non-stimulant laxatives, stimulant laxatives, enemas, suppositories, biofeedback training, and surgery.
+- Treatment of constipation may include dietary fiber, non-stimulant laxatives, stimulant laxatives, enemas, suppositories, biofeedback training, prescription medications, and surgery.

-- Stimulant laxatives should be used as a last resort because of the possibility that they may permanently damage the colon and worsen constipation.
+- Stimulant laxatives, including herbal laxatives, should be used as a last resort because they may permanently damage the colon and worsen constipation.

 What is constipation?

 Constipation means different things to different people.
 For many people, it simply means infrequent stools.
 For others, however, constipation means hard stools, difficulty passing stools (straining), or a sense of incomplete emptying after a bowel movement.
-The cause of each of these "types" of constipation probably is different, and the approach to each should be tailored to the specific type of constipation.
+The cause of each of these symptoms of constipation vary, so the approach to each should be tailored to each specific person.

 Constipation also can alternate with diarrhea.
 This pattern commonly occurs as part of the irritable bowel syndrome (IBS).
-At the extreme end of the constipation spectrum is fecal impaction, a condition in which stool hardens in the rectum and prevents the passage of any stool.
+At the extreme end of the constipation spectrum is fecal impaction, a condition in which stool hardens in the rectum and prevents the passage of any stool (although occasionally diarrhea may occur even with the obstruction due to colonic fluid leaking around the impacted stool).

 The number of bowel movements generally decreases with age.
-Ninety-five percent of adults have bowel movements between three and 21 times per week, and this would be considered normal.
-The most common pattern is one bowel movement a day, but this pattern is seen in less than 50% of people.
+Most adults have bowel movements between three and 21 times per week, and this would be considered normal.
+The most common pattern is one bowel movement a day, but this pattern is seen in less than half the people.
 Moreover, most people are irregular and do not have bowel movements every day or the same number of bowel movements each day.

 Medically speaking, constipation usually is defined as fewer than three bowel movements per week.
 Severe constipation is defined as less than one bowel movement per week.
 There is no medical reason to have a bowel movement every day.
 Going without a bowel movement for two or three days does not cause physical discomfort, only mental distress for some people.
 Contrary to popular belief, there is no evidence that "toxins" accumulate when bowel movements are infrequent or that constipation leads to cancer.